KuanqiCai/Reading-Notes/AI相关/TUM_I2DL.md

   - 越小的minibatch size ->  greater variance in the gradients -> noisy updates
     - 但noisy update 也可以帮助escape from saddle point
   - It is limited by GPU memory(in backward pass)
+  - There exists some batch size, for which the gradient of the loss w.r.t model parameters in SGD is equal to the gradient in GD

 - Stochastic Gradient Descent